robintrayler/collagen_demineralization/manuscript.md

 ## Sample Collection {#sec:methods_collection}

 We selected three materials for analysis; dentine from a modern domestic goat (*Capra hricus*), bone from a white tailed deer (*Odocoileus viginianus*), and dentine from a blue shark (*Prionace glauca*).
 The goat tooth and deer bone were fortuitously collected while the blue shark teeth were collected as part of a previous study (**citation from Sora?**).
 We cleaned each sample of surficial contamination using a toothbrush grinding into a fine powder.
-The deer and blue shark samples were ground in a *SPEX 8000M Mixer Mill* for 20 minutes each.
+The deer and blue shark samples were ground into a fine powder using a *SPEX 8000M Mixer Mill* for 20 minutes.
 For shark teeth we homogenized several teeth from the same individual in order to obtain enough material for our time-step experiments.
 The goat dentine was hand milled form in between enamel loops and did not require further grinding.
 The resulting powders were further homogenized via repeated stirring using vortexer to ensure that ontogenetic difference in isotope composition were minimized.

 ## Demineralization {#sec:methods_preparation}

-We treated aliquots of each bio

 We demineralized aliquots of each bioapatite (deer bone, goat and shark dentine) using 0.1M hydrochloric acid at 4°C. We demineralized in 5 minutes increments from 5 to 60 minutes and in 10 minute increments from 70 to 120 minutes.
 For each time step we weighed 2.5 - 3 mg of powdered bioapatite into 1.7 mL micro-centrifuge tubes and added 1 mL of 0.1M HCl.
 The bioapatite was then placed in a 4°C refrigerator for the specified amount of time.
 Five minutes before the specified amount of time, the samples were centrifuged for 5 minutes at 10,000 RPM and promptly rinsed using demonized water. for example, for the 60 minute time step, the samples spent 55 minutes in the refrigerator and the 5 minutes in the centrifuge for a total of 60 minutes in acid.
 After rising the samples were frozen and lyophilized prior to FTIR and stable isotope analysis.